+condemnation against Hamas.
 The immediate impact within Israel was one of profound grief, anger, and a sense of vulnerability.
 The attack exposed significant intelligence and security failures, shaking public confidence in the government's ability to protect its citizens.
-The national trauma galvanized a powerful response, Israel declaring war on Hamas and launching a massive retaliatory campaign in the Gaza Strip.
+The national trauma galvanized a powerful response, with Israel declaring war on Hamas and launching a massive retaliatory campaign in the Gaza Strip.

 This response, characterized by intense airstrikes and a subsequent ground invasion, resulted in a staggering number of Palestinian casualties and widespread destruction of civilian infrastructure.

-Beyond the devastating human cost, the October 7 attack and its aftermath have had a cascading effect with broader ramifications.
+Israel's response sparked pro-Palestinian protests worldwide, and the conflict is now one of the most debated and contentious issues in the West.
+As the war persists, the divide between the pro-Palestinian and pro-Israel sides deepens, causing further political entrenchment globally.
+Beyond the immediate human cost, the October 7 attack and its aftermath have had a cascading effect with broader ramifications.
 The already dire humanitarian situation in Gaza has deteriorated dramatically, with hundreds of thousands displaced and facing shortages of food, water, and medical supplies.
 Moreover, Israel's response sparked pro-Palestinian protests worldwide, and the conflict is now one of the most debated and contentious issues in the West.

 As the war persists, the divide between the pro-Palestinian and pro-Israel sides deepens, reigniting international attention on the Israeli-Palestinian issue, with global powers taking sides and calls for a permanent ceasefire and a negotiated solution growing louder.
 Furthermore, the war has aggravated existing social and economic challenges.
-The constant state of alert has strained the Israeli economy, thus impacting tourism, trade, and investment.
+The constant state of alert has strained the Israeli economy, impacting tourism, trade, and investment.
 The defense budget has increased significantly, diverting resources from other crucial sectors such as healthcare and education.
 The heightened social tensions within Israeli society have initiated debates about the government's response and the future of the conflict, further dividing public opinion.

-Aside from the immediate security challenges, Israel faces significant socioeconomic disparities.
+Beyond the immediate security challenges, Israel faces significant socioeconomic disparities.
 Growth in Israel's economy has not been dispersed equitably, despite the fact that it is dynamic and driven by technology and innovation.

 Israel ranks among the OECD countries with the highest economic disparity, with approximately 2 million Israelis living in poverty.
 The labor market shows significant polarization, with lower wages remaining "shockingly low."
 Unfortunately, many people experience economic and social exclusion; this is especially true for the Arab population in Israel.
 High living costs, particularly in urban centers, have made housing unaffordable for many, contributing to a growing gap between the rich and the poor.
 This lack of equitable distribution has led to rising discontent among segments of the population that feel marginalized and left behind in the wake of economic progress.
 The stark contrast between affluent urban environments and economically deprived rural areas fuels social instability.
-It heightens tensions within Israeli society as communities grapple with its impact on the quality of life and access to essential resources.